xxyresearch/TorSeq_/README.md

 If you have any question, please open issue or send us email at xyxu@iastate.edu

 ## Enviornment
-Create a new conda enviornment and install pytorch and pyg
+Create a new conda enviornment and install pytorch and pyg; if there are any problems, you can check the package we used from package.txt.
+The GPU we use is 2080Ti.

     pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu113
     pip install torch_geometric